 Who Are The Seminar Presenters: The Cobb Law Group focuses its practice on Georgia construction law; consequently, our attorneys stay up to date on the latest case law, legislative initiatives, and administrative issues which affect the industry.
 We have lead many successful seminars and help educate and train our clients’ employees.
 Rely on us to help you navigate the complex waters of Georgia’s construction lien and payment bond claim laws.

-Our construction law group is headed up by Mark Cobb who has over 20 years experience in Georgia construction law.
+Our construction law group is headed up by Mark Cobb who has over 25 years experience in Georgia construction law.
 After becoming a partner in a firm in Atlanta, Mark set out on his own to form the Cobb Law Group to provide an experienced, qualified alternative to big firms (and their fees!).
 Our lawyers are experienced professionals who have been recognized by their peers and clients as a highly regarded Georgia construction law firm.
-We have lectured nationwide on construction topics, authored and been interviewed for numerous articles, and Mark Cobb was a contributor on a national book for lawyers and construction professionals on Subcontracting and Subcontractor Law (published by the American Bar Association in 2014), and he is currently a co-editor of a national publication on 50-State Lien Law (to be published by the American Bar Association in 2016).
+We have lectured nationwide on construction topics, authored and been interviewed for numerous articles, and Mark Cobb was a contributor on a national book for lawyers and construction professionals on Subcontracting and Subcontractor Law (published by the American Bar Association in 2014), and he recently served as a co-editor of a national publication on 50-State Lien Law Handbook (published by the American Bar Association in 2018).

 How to Attend: Please contact our office for our current schedule and reservations as we are always adding more seminars and lectures.
 We also offer private seminars with your company–feel free to contact us if you’re interested.

-- September 2016, Mark Cobb will be speaking on How to Improve Construction Contractors from a Materialmen’s Perspective at the Construction Supplier Association’s Annual Conference & Expo in Biloxi, Mississippi
+- September, 2016: Mark Cobb spoke on How to Improve Construction Contracts from a Materialmen’s Perspective at the Construction Supplier Association‘s Annual Conference & Expo in Biloxi, Mississippi

-- November 2016, Mark Cobb with be speaking at The Seminar Group’s 2016 seminar on Advanced Issues in Georgia Construction Law.
-Mark’s topic will be Payment Bonds and will include information on the Miller Act, Georgia’s Little Miller Act, and private Payment Bonds.
+- August, 2016: Mark Cobb presented at The Seminar Group’s 2016 seminar on Advanced Issues in Georgia Construction Law.
+Mark’s topic wass Payment Bonds and will include information on the Miller Act, Georgia’s Little Miller Act, and private Payment Bonds

-- April 27, 2016, Mark Cobb spoke 15 Free Things to Improve Your Construction Contracts during the 2016 Construction Professionals Conference & Marketplace sponsored by AGC Georgia.
+- April 27, 2016: Mark Cobb presented 15 Free Things to Improve Your Construction Contracts during the 2016 Construction Professionals Conference & Marketplace sponsored by AGC Georgia.

 - November 10, 2014: Mark Cobb spoke at an Owner’s Roundtable sponsored by the Construction Suppliers Association; Mark will be speaking on Georgia’s Law on Mechanics and Materialmen’s Liens, Making an Enforcing Payment Bond Claims, Lien Waivers, Georgia’s Preliminary Notice Scheme and similar topics.